-In other words, it’s back to school season *cries tears of relief that I’m not in college*
+In other words, it’s back to school season. *cries tears of relief that I’m not in college*

-All the kiddos and the undergrads are getting ready to study and do sports and whatever else they do (and I’m over here starting a new dance season and buying tights, shoes, and duct tape).
+All the kiddos and the undergrads are getting ready to study and do sports and whatever else they do.
+(And I’m over here starting a new dance season and buying tights, shoes, and duct tape.)

-But I’m also getting ready for a new season of writing *aggressively cracks knuckles*
+But I’m also getting ready for a new season of writing. *aggressively cracks knuckles*

-With autumn coming up soon (I know some people don’t want me to say that), it seems like a good time to get your show back together after parties, vacation, and all the summer shenanigans.
+With autumn coming up soon (I know some people don’t want me to say that), it seems like a good time to get your show back together after parties, vacations, and all the summer shenanigans.

-But besides making goals and laying on the floor screaming about all the editing you have to do (I have three novels and a short story right now), I think there is some good, old fashioned back to school stuff to be done.
+But besides making goals and lying on the floor screaming about all the editing you have to do (I have three novels and a short story right now), I think there is some good, old fashioned back to school stuff to be done.

 Buy notebooks.
 They are EVERYWHERE right now.

 GET ALL THE PENS (or pencils).
-Yes, this is now the time to stock up on all your writing instruments before the deep, dark winter sets in and you are snowed in and cannot leave your house for three months.
+Yes, this is now the time to stock up on all your writing instruments before the deep, dark winter sets in, and you are snowed in and cannot leave your house for three months.

-This is the time to buy yourself a new thermos or a new super cool Marvel water bottle from the kids section because why not?
+This is the time to buy yourself a new thermos or a new super cool, Marvel water bottle from the kids section, because why not?